What are the Diversity in Tech Awards?

-The Diversity in Tech Awards 2023 will take place on Wednesday, 27th September.
+The Diversity in Tech Awards 2023 will take place at 6pm on Wednesday, 27th September.
 The Diversity in Tech Awards shine a light on organisations striving to create a more diverse & inclusive workplace.
 The event, which started out as the Women in Tech Awards and over the last three years has grown into a programme celebrating all facets of diversity within the tech industry, includes 17 awards celebrating the industry’s achievements in this field.

 In recognising the broad efforts of promoting diversity in the workplace, the awards have been split into two category areas; Diversity in Tech and Women in Tech.